medmatix/X-Plane-Scenery/README.md

 ### Miscellaneous Special Objects

 ### [SpaceX Boca Chica Tx Sites](https://github.com/medmatix/X-Plane-Scenery/tree/Spacex-Boca-Chica-area)
-Although strictly not an airport, I have created scenery for this FAA Licenced / Designated spaceport in South Texas.
+Although strictly not an airport, I have created X-Plane 11 scenery for this FAA Licenced / Designated spaceport in South Texas.
 The, "IATA ID" of the semi-fictious FAA recognised  facility is informally SX20.
-A zipped version of the mose uup to data installation is at this branch.
+A zipped version of the most up-to-data installation is here.